raestrada/MonGone/README.md

 mongone generate-report --period 30
 ```
 - **`--period`**: Specifies the number of days to consider databases as unused (default is 30).
+- **`--force`**: Forcefully generates a report using the latest available data, overriding existing cached information.
+- **`--test`**: Uses test data instead of fetching live data from MongoDB Atlas, useful for development and testing purposes.

 The report is generated in HTML format, presenting the current state of all projects, clusters, and databases within your organization.